SmartMeshFoundation/Spectrum/README.md

 ## Run node

     $ ./build/bin/smc console

 ## Create new account
     Users can create new account:

     > personal.newAccount()

 ## Get your own miner id

     Every node has it's own miner id, you can run getMiner() function to get that id:

     > tribe.getMiner()

 ## Bind your own miner id to wallet address

     Users can bind their miner ID to a wallet address:

     > tribe.bind("account","passwd")

 ## Deposit smt to POC

     Users can become miner by deposit smt:

     > tribe.pocDeposit("account","passwd")

 ## Start mining

     Users can start mining or resume it:

     > tribe.pocStart("account","passwd")

 ## Stop mining

     Users can stop mining:

     > tribe.pocStop("account","passwd")

 ## Withdraw smt

     Users can withdraw smt:

     > tribe.pocWithdraw("account","passwd")

 ## More functions
-   Users can input tribe to [view] (https://github.com/SmartMeshFoundation/Spectrum/wiki/%5BChinese%5D-Tribe-APIs)  :
+    Users can input tribe to view:

     > tribe